Duet3D/wiki-content/User_manual/RepRapFirmware/Events.md

 * Driver stall
 * Driver error (e.g. over temperature shutdown, short-to-ground, or closed loop driver error failure to achieve the requested position)
 * Driver warning (e.g. over temperature warning, or phase disconnected)
+* Expansion board timeout (RRF 3.5.0-beta.4 and later only)
+* Expansion board reconnect (RRF 3.5.0-beta.4 and later only)

 Other event types may be added in future, for example MCU over-temperature on a main board or expansion board, or over- and under-voltage.

 The following are not currently treated as events:

 * Triggers (so that a trigger does not block an event)
-* Main board power failure (because it requires immediate action even if an event is already being processed)
+* Main board power failure (because it requires immediate action even if another event is already being processed)

 # Event properties

 An event has the following properties:

 * The type of the event, e.g. heater-fault, filament-error.
-* The device number concerned, e.g. the heater number, extruder number, or driver number.
+* For most event types, the device number concerned, e.g. the heater number, extruder number, or driver number.
 * The CAN address of the board that detected the event .
 * For some event types, an additional parameter that may indicate the event subtype, for example the type of heater fault.
 * For some event types, a short text string giving additional details.
 This is limited to 56 characters so that it can be sent as part of a CAN message.